 When allowed, employees may be reimbursed through approval of an Expense Report or Non-PO Voucher.
 The voucher should not be created until all aforementioned approvals have been obtained.
 Business-related hospitality and entertainment expenditures incurred while on official travel must have a BEF submitted with the Travel Reimbursement/Settlement (TRS) form.

 NOTE: A BEF is not required to request payment for advertising specialties and promotional products such as logo items that are provided to individuals as giveaways or at training programs, seminars or institutional functions as appropriate.
+Employee gifts do not fall under this exception, and are to be documented using a BEF.
+See fmog.0705.utsa.
 UTSA relies on the individual judgment of Department Managers to use UTSA funds as appropriate.

 NOTE: Documents must be scanned and submitted electronically with the UTShare/PeopleSoft document for all processes for which Workflow has been enabled.
-(See requirements for document scanning and submission on the Financial Affairs training website.)
+(See Appendices – UTSA Scanned Document Attachment Requirements in the Creators of Non-PO Vouchers Job Aid on the Financial Affairs training website.)

 Original scanned receipts or electronic receipts (containing information equivalent to an acceptable paper receipt) are required.